PART 2: THE MAP AS A WHOLE

 It’s almost as if the same things are drawn on both maps (e.g., the same roads, the same parks, etc.)—they’re just colored differently.

-Now that we’ve adjusted the color of Google’s roads, let’s adjust the color of Google’s land and water and its park, hospital, and university areas:
+Now let’s adjust the color of Google’s land and water and its park, hospital, and university areas:

-Let’s take another look at the map pair we started with:
+Let’s look again at the maps we started with:

 The two maps have very few labels in common—so few, in fact, that if we only kept the labels that they do have in common, the maps wouldn’t label much:

 So perhaps more than anything else, the biggest difference between Google Maps and Apple Maps is in what each chooses to label...

 🔎 INVESTIGATION #8